Hamzareedy/MAV_depth_estimation/README.md

 2.  **Compare between MobielNet v1 & MobielNet v3 to see if we can furthur improve the data**
 3. **Use out-of-scene data for regularion** -> To improve model's generalization ability

+### Optimization

+1. decrease the input size
+2. just make it compatible with the flying speed -> 10fps is enough

 ## Dataset